The naturalization process is far from easy.

 Right to Travel Abroad

-In the event that your residency is considered abandoned, you will have to go through the entire green card process again.
-You will lose any amount of continuous stay that you had previously built up.
+In the event that USCIS considers your residency abandoned, you may have to go through the entire green card process again.

 Right to Live Abroad

 If you are a permanent resident, then you must not live abroad.
 You must maintain your home in the United States.

 If you move abroad, then you risk your residency being considered abandoned.

 Further, as we discussed above, this can cause problems with your immigration status.